Skip to main content

 Specific arrangements for recognition of prior learning (RPL)

-The head of the degree programme, student counsellor, and when necessary, the teacher of the course in question are responsible for RPL.
+The Head of the Degree Programme, the Student Counsellor, and when necessary, the teacher of the course in question are responsible for RPL.
 Their task is to inform students of the recognition and assessment process, to discuss students' Personal Study Plan and to guide students in the demonstration of prior learning.

 Project studies and the final thesis are not observed in RPL.

 Assessment is course-specific, defined by the teacher in question.
-Assessment methods are an exam (written or oral), practical work, a laboratory test, a field test or equivalent.
+Assessment methods are an exam (written or oral), practical assignment, a laboratory test, a field test or equivalent.

 Work-based learning and work placements